Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │                                                                         │
 │  ════════════════════════════════════════════════════════════════════  │
 │                                                                         │
-│  CONSEQUENCE — GOLDSTONE MODE:                                          │
+│  CONSEQUENCE, GOLDSTONE MODE:                                           │
 │  ─────────────────────────────                                         │
 │  In BEC, broken U(1) gives a gapless mode (phonon).                  │ │                                                                         │
 │  In AKIRA:                                                              │
-│  The broken symmetry should give a low-energy excitation.            │ │  This might be: "shifts along the collapsed belief manifold"        │ │  — the direction that doesn't cost energy.                           │ │                                                                         │ │  TESTABLE: After collapse, are some perturbations "free"?            │ │                                                                         │
+│  The broken symmetry should give a low-energy excitation.            │ │  This might be: "shifts along the collapsed belief manifold"        │ │  , the direction that doesn't cost energy.                            │ │                                                                         │ │  TESTABLE: After collapse, are some perturbations "free"?            │ │                                                                         │